ThomasForselius/project-1/README.md

   - This page will allow the user to either register or log in to the webpage.
   - When they register they will have to provide First name (required), last name (optional) email (required) and password (required).
   - when they login they can edit their email, password and name.
 Also they can choose to delete their account from the site
-  - Future feature: log in as admin to CRUD an event

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

+# Future features

+* There will be a register page where you sign up and apply to comepete in one of these games.
+Anybody can register, and as soon as you have registered, you can create your own game of events.
+* Future feature: log in as admin to CRUD(create, read, update, delete) an event